History of Widerøe: Widerøe Norsk Air

 Norsk Air, based at Sandefjord Airport, Torp, operated a fleet of Embraer EMB 120 Brasilia regional aircraft, providing both domestic and international services from Torp and Skien Airport, Geiteryggen to Bergen, Stavanger, Trondheim and Copenhagen.
 The company was owned by the conglomerate Kosmos, when fell into financial distress in 1988.
 Kosmos was bought by the Skaugen Group and decided to divest all non-core activities, including the airline.
 Negotiations were started between Norsk Air and Widerøe regarding a take-over.
 Widerøe saw the strategic advantage of having non-subsidized routes to better benchmark its operations.
 However, neither SAS nor Braathens SAFE wanted Widerøe to purchase Norsk Air, in part because they feared it could cannibalize their own operations.
 Fred.
 Olsen & Co. liked the idea and bought SAS' and Braathens SAFE's stake in Widerøe to make the deal possible, consisting of a 22-percent stake owned by SAS and 18 percent owned by Braathens SAFE.
 This gave Fred.
 Olsen an 82-percent stake in the company.

 Norsk Air had 156 employees and 150,000 annual passengers in 1989.
 The employees agreed to cut their wages with ten percent and not take sick days during the sales process.
 One of the main difficulties issues was that Widerøe could not afford to purchase Norsk Air's hangar.
 Widerøe wanted to continue operations at both Torp and Geiteryggen for a year and then determine where to locate its base.
-In fear that the airline would move to Skien, the municipalities of Sandefjord and Stokke, who owned the majority of the airport, agreed to purchase the hangar, which had been built for NOK 20 million in 1987, for NOK 11.5 million.
+In fear that the airline would move to Skien, Sandefjord Municipality and Stokke Municipality, who owned the majority of the airport, agreed to purchase the hangar, which had been built for NOK 20 million in 1987, for NOK 11.5 million.
 Half the hangar would be rented to Widerøe for NOK 500,000 per year.
 This was insufficient to cover the NOK 1.2 million in annual interest costs.

 Widerøe took over Norsk Air free of charge on 1 May 1989 and changed the company's name to Widerøe Norsk Air.
 The company was kept as a subsidiary to avoid cross-subsidization of the subsidized routes.
 Widerøe agreed to lease a Fokker 50 from Busy Bee from 1990 in exchange for Busy Bee terminating its Sandefjord routes.
 Widerøe Norsk Air decided that it was not profitable to fly from both Skien and Sandefjord, and terminated all Skien services from 1990.
 Starting on 28 October 1991, the airline also started a route from Sandefjord via Kristiansand Airport, Kjevik to London, but the route was terminated after a year.
 The Fokker 50 was sold to Norwegian Air Shuttle in 1993.
 Widerøe Norsk Air was merged with the mother company on 1 May 1996.